BrokenSource/DepthFlow/Website/docs/parameters.md

         self.state.offset_x = 0.3 * math.sin(self.cycle)
 ```

-Internally, they are used and sent when the render method is called for the shader, which non-surprisingly happens in the main event loop of the Scene, after all `.update()`'s.
+Internally, they are used and sent when the render method is called for the shader, which happens in the main event loop of the Scene, after all `.update()`'s.

 Directly controlling those makes more sense when managing the code within Python (and bypassing the animation system, which essentially does the same thing) for writing custom animations and more advanced interactions or behaviors.